3 Sources

 Copy Link

-Nothing CEO Carl Pei has confirmed that smartphone prices across the company's lineup will rise in 2026, marking a significant shift for the tech industry
+Nothing CEO Carl Pei has confirmed that smartphone prices will rise across the company's portfolio in 2026, marking a significant shift for the tech industry.
+In a blog post published on X, Pei explained that AI has fundamentally reshaped the market, forcing phone makers into an uncomfortable position where raising prices or downgrading specs are the only viable options

 1